 If you want to view this particular attraction then you will have to visit Paris in the summer months as the park is closed during winter for renovations and repairs.

 France Miniature is a place that most people should definitely put on their to do list when visiting France for a holiday.
 There is plenty to keep you amused for an entire day.
 Children will enjoy feeling like Godzilla on a rampage through France and grown-ups will give way to their inner-child as they explore this delightful place.

-France Miniature invites you to discover the most famous French monuments on a 4,800-hectare (12,000-acre) miniature map of France.
+France Miniature is all France in just 1 day, discovering 117 unmissable monuments, 14 interactive steps across the whole trail and 8 attractions.
+Discover the most famous French monuments on a 4,800-hectare (12,000-acre) miniature map of France !
 By pre-purchasing your ticket, you can skip the queues and gain direct entry to the largest miniature park in Europe.

 Address: Boulevard André Malraux, 78990 Élancourt, France

 |M4, 6, 12 or 13 + SNCF N + Bus||Montparnasse - Bienvenüe / Gare Montparnasse to La Verrière - Gare||2 minutes|